Sunday, April 30, 2023

 Aside: it's curious that the fiftieth anniversary of Dolls in 2020 went largely unheralded.
 Searches online and elsewhere yielded a paucity of results as to think pieces or public events.
 Part of the explanation of the lack of Golden Anniversary gala events may have been due to bad timing: this was the first year of the Covid virus.

-* Sight & Sound/BFI has a relatively simple and equitable method of ranking the films.
+* Sight & Sound/BFI has a relatively simple and, at least in theory, equitable method of ranking the films.
 For the 2022 poll, each critic of the 1,639 total critics polled was asked to submit his/her own top ten choices.
 Each film that gets a vote gets a point, the points are tallied at the end and the films ranked by the number of points.

 By the way in case one wonders why I reference 2012 in fn4 above and not 2022, the explanation is that, as of the writing of this post, I’ve been unable to locate a comprehensive list of films that received at least one vote in the 2022 poll.